muhammadbilal345/Amazon-Data-Mining-Tool/README.md

-- The aim of this project is to extract the seller infomation on the basis of different filters.
+- Bypass amazon captcha to login to amazon.
 - Extract product and seller information based on different filters like country, price range, product rating, brand, review count.
+- Developed FastAPI of the script.